SimpliMinimalist/project/blueprint.md

 5.  **Disable Carousel Looping:** Set `enableInfiniteScroll` to `false` in the `CarouselOptions`.
 6.  **Adjust Swipe Indicator Size:** Reduce the `dotHeight` and `dotWidth` of the `ScrollingDotsEffect`.
 7.  **Adjust Button Position:** Wrap the `Padding` widget of the "Add Product" button in a `Transform.translate` widget to move it up by 2 pixels.
+8.  **Set Solid Button Color:** The "Add Product" button will now have a solid primary color, even when inactive.
+9.  **Restore On-Click Validation:** The "Add Product" button will now always be active and will trigger validation on click, displaying error messages if the required fields are empty.
+10. **Fix Typo:** Corrected the typo from `stylefrom` to `styleFrom` in the `ElevatedButton`'s style property.